damianham/builder/README.md

 Once you have generated the artifacts for your application you can then build your app using the generated artifacts as a base.
 A lot of the donkey work has been done for you.

+You can utilize a couple of things to keep generated artifacts separate from modified/static artifacts.

+Use the gem **rack-static_fallback** to load a resource from a fallback location.
+Add the gem to your Gemfile and add the following to your config/environments/[development|production].rb

+    config.middleware.use ::Rack::StaticFallback,
+      :mode => :fallback,
+      :static_path_regex => %r{/(views|partials)},
+      :fallback_static_url => "/generated/"

+For a given url of '/views/users/form.html', if the resource form.html exists in 'public/views/users' then use that otherwise try 'public/generated/views/users/form.html'.
+Thus views and partials are generated in public/generated and if you want to modify one of the generated artifacts then first copy it to the corresponding path in public/views or public/partials.

+In app/assets/javascripts/application.js override the generated artifacts with modified/artifacts.
+E.g.

+    //= require app/app
+    //= require app/routes
+    //= require app/services
+    //= require app/controllers
+    //= require app/directives
+    // include the generated modules first
+    //= require_tree ./generated
+    // override the generated modules with static modules
+    //= require_tree ./modules

 ## Dependencies